 - There is one accessible computer with a HP Scanjet 5590 ADF scanner, manual adjustable height desk, AirO2bic quill right handed mouse, Goldtouch adjustable keyboard and Goldtouch numerical pad, Tieman CCTV, ABBYY Finereader, Adobe Creative Cloud, MindGenius, TextHelp Read&Write , Audio Notetaker, Zoomtext and Adobe Digital

 - Mind mapping software and TextHelp Read and Write (coverts text to speech) is available on all computers.

 There are no rooms specifically for disabled students but there are two group study rooms on the second floor, although these are not accessible to those unable to evacuate by stairs.
 These rooms can be booked using the online room booking system or a member of staff can assist you.
 There is one adjustable height desk on the left at the far end of the balcony on the 2nd floor of the Library and one on the left of the Ground floor past the Journals/Children's collection aisle.
 There are also two adjustable height desks on the first floor.
 Staff will be happy to show you the location of these desks.
 Disabled students may be eligible to use the accessible individual study rooms elsewhere in the University.
 To arrange this students should contact the Disability and Learning Support Service and their details are given at the end of this webpage.

 If you require assistance to evacuate in an emergency you should ensure you have a PEEP (Personal Emergency Evacuation Plan).
 To arrange a PEEP for this building please contact your school for more information.

 The Moray House Library website has information on opening hours and contact details.

-Will provide advice and support for disabled students and students with specific learning difficulties (eg dyslexia).
+Will provide advice and support for disabled students and students with specific learning differences (eg dyslexia).

-If you require this document in an alternative format, please contact Viki Galt, Disability Information Officer.
+If you require this document in an alternative format, please contact Viki Galt, Head of Disability Information